Philosophy Major: Business, Innovation & Technology Option (B.A.)

 Business, Innovation, and Technology Option Requirements

 This option requires four courses (for a total of 16 credits) from those listed below.
-Students may “double count” these courses toward the general requirements of the philosophy major, for example by counting these courses toward the ten total courses required for the major.
+Students may “double count” these courses toward the general requirements of the philosophy major, for example, by counting three of these courses as the elective courses required for the major.

 |Select four of the following courses:||16|

 |Race, Gender and Social Justice|

 |Introduction to Philosophy of Law and Justice|